aimms/documentation/webui/dialog-grid-pages.rst

 For a dialog grid page you can chose a standard size from the three opions - Small, Medium, or Large, the dimensions of which are as follows:

-1. Small: Width = 3 Columns, Height = 2
+1. Small: Width = 3 Columns, Height = 2.
+This is the default size for a dialog grid page.

 	.. image:: images/dpG_new_small.jpg
 				:align: center